Townhall, Coimbatore: Economy

 Townhall is a major commercial center in Coimbatore.
 It consists of various commercial enterprises and markets.
+Oppanakara Street is widely regarded as one of the most commercially significant retail stretches in Tamil Nadu outside Chennai.
+Located in the heart of Coimbatore’s Townhall area, the street spans approximately 1.5 km and is home to hundreds of textile, jewellery, and footwear stores, attracting lakhs of shoppers, especially during festivals like Diwali and Pongal.

 Infrastructure

 The office of Coimbatore Corporation is located in Townhall at the Victoria Townhall building.
 To ease the traffic congestion, an overpass flyover is being constructed at a cost of ₹265 crore in Ukkadam.

 Transport

 Gandhipuram Central Bus Terminus and Ukkadam Bus Terminus are located at a distance of 3 km and 1 km respectively from Town Hall.
-Coimbatore Junction, which is one of the important railway stations in Southern Railway is located here.
+Coimbatore Junction, which is one of the important railway stations in Southern Railway is located here within walking distance.

 Shopping

 The two major shopping destinations within Townhall are Big Bazar Street and Oppanakara Street.
+These streets serves as the epicenter of Coimbatore's textile trade, housing iconic customer favourite brands such as SPP Silks, Pothys, The Chennai Silks, Super Saravana Stores, Malabar Gold And Diamonds and Tanishq Jewellery.

 Temples

 The Koniamman Temple, temple of guardian deity of the city is located here near to the CMC Building.

 Locality

 Townhall is very well connected to all the neighbourhoods in Coimbatore city with a bus terminus located at Ukkadam.

 Politics

-Townhall is a part of Coimbatore South (state assembly constituency) and Coimbatore (Lok Sabha constituency).
+Townhall is a part of Coimbatore South assembly constituency and Coimbatore Lok Sabha constituency.